dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/dashboard/discounts.md

 ## Sales

 Sales are an excellent way to encourage customers to use your store.
-MajorityWorld offers you a range of sale options:
+DrikGallery offers you a range of sale options:

 - Specific price reductions or percentage discounts
 - Sales on single or grouped products, categories, and collections